-The following table sets forth the activity in the restructuring accrual accounts for the three months ended March 31, 2001 (in thousands):
+The following table sets forth the activity in the restructuring accrual accounts for the six months ended June 30, 2001 (in thousands):

-Employee Related Facilities Related Total Accrual balance at December 31, 2000 \$399 \$1,454 \$1,853 Restructuring charge in March 2001 Cash payments 1,172 (114) 192 (59) 1,364 (173) Accrual balance at March 30, 2001 \$1,457 \$1,587 \$3,044 =======
+Employee Related Facilities Related Total Accrual balance at December 31, 2000 \$399 \$1,454 \$1,853 Restructuring charge in March 2001 Cash payments 1,172 (114) 192 (59) 1,364 (173) Accrual balance at March 31, 2001 1,457 1,587 3,044 Restructuring charge in June 2001 Cash payments Revisions of estimated liabilities 210 (1,192) (128) (160) 128 210 (1,352) - Accrual balance at June 30, 2001 \$347 ====== \$1,555 ======= \$1,902 =======

-The Company expects that the majority of the remaining \$1.5 million employee related accrual balance will be expended over the next nine months and will be funded from working capital.
+The Company expects that the majority of the remaining \$0.3 million employee related accrual balance will be expended over the next six months and will be funded from working capital.
 The majority of the facilities related accrual represents estimated losses on subleases of space vacated as part of the 1999 restructuring action.
 The lease extends through 2010 unless the Company is able to negotiate an earlier termination.

 In December 1999, the Company entered into an agreement to sell its Italian subsidiary to a third party, who established the entity as a distributor of Avid products.
 The Company incurred a loss of approximately \$2.0 million related to the sale, including a reserve of \$1.0 million for the Company's guarantee of the new entity's line of credit with a bank.
 This guarantee ended on January 31, 2001 without requiring any cash payment by Avid.
-Accordingly, in the quarter ended March 31, 2001, the Company recorded a credit associated with the reversal of the reserve, which was included under the caption, Restructuring and other cost, net, where the charge was originally recorded.
+Accordingly, in the quarter ended March 31, 2001, the Company recorded a credit of \$1.0 million associated with the reversal of the reserve, which was included under the caption Restructuring and other costs, net, where the charge was originally recorded.
+In addition, in the quarter ended June 30, 2001, the Company received a payment of \$0.3 million under the note received as partial consideration from the buyers of the Italian subsidiary.
+This payment was recorded as a credit to Restructuring and other costs, net, since the note was fully reserved when received.
+Any future payments to be received under the note will be similarly accounted for on a cash basis.

-10. SUPPLEMENTAL RECONCILIATION OF NET LOSS TO TAX-EFFECTED INCOME EXCLUDING NONRECURRING COSTS AND AMORTIZATION OF ACQUISITION-RELATED INTANGIBLE ASSETS
+10. SUPPLEMENTAL RECONCILIATION OF NET LOSS TO TAX-EFFECTED INCOME (LOSS) EXCLUDING NONRECURRING COSTS AND AMORTIZATION OF ACQUISITION-RELATED INTANGIBLE ASSETS

-The following table presents a calculation of tax-effected income and diluted per share amounts excluding nonrecurring costs and amortization of acquisition-related intangible assets.
-The information is presented in order to enhance the comparability of the statements of operations for the periods presented.
+The following table presents a calculation of tax-effected income (loss) and diluted per share amounts excluding nonrecurring costs and amortization of acquisition-related intangible assets.
+The information is unaudited and is presented in order to enhance the comparability of the statements of operations for the periods presented.